 Pre-payment for multiple meals is encouraged to reduce the need for frequent deposits and daily cash handling.
-Remember that every \$10 will purchase \$11 worth of meals.
 Please make checks payable to the school cafeteria.
-When a student's balance nears zero, a reminder will be given to the student to make a deposit in his/her account.
+When a student's balance nears zero, a reminder will be sent to the student and/or household to make a deposit in his/her account.

 Households with more than one child in the same school need to designate the amount of money to be placed in each child's account.
 An account cannot be shared by different children in the same household.
 Money in a student's account may be used for complete meals and a lá carte sales.
 Money left in the account at the end of the year will be available for that student's use in the next school year.
 Refunds from student meal accounts are available only upon written parent/guardian request.
-A check will be mailed to the address provided, if desired.
+A check will be mailed to the address provided, if